sandra9711/.hack-Librosopedia/README.md

 ![](images/ct.png)
 User can easily contribute their used books to others by filling the form.
 ![](images/cont.png)
-Books with contributor deatils are provided in the site.So user can directly contact them.Only the expense for sending book has to be remitted from the user.
+Books with contributor deatils are provided in the site.
+So user can directly contact them.Only the expense for sending book has to be remitted from the user.